 The firm facilitates client transactions and makes markets in fixed income, equity, currency and commodity products with institutional clients, such as corporations, financial institutions, investment funds and governments.
 The firm also makes markets in and clears institutional client transactions on major stock, options and futures exchanges and provides prime brokerage and other equities financing activities, including securities lending, margin lending and swaps.
-The firm also provides financing to clients through repurchase agreements.
+The firm also provides financing to clients through securities purchased under agreements to resell (resale agreements).